Eupen-Malmedy: Prussian administration, 1815–1919

 The establishment of Prussian rule in the rest of the region had a limited effect on its inhabitants.
 Even in the mainly French or Walloon-speaking Malmedy, changes went smoothly since the municipality was allowed to continue to use French for its administration until the Kulturkampf (1872-78) when the authorities forbade the use of French and attacked the privileges of the Catholic Church in Germany.

-For instance, during a visit to the city in 1856, the King Frederick William IV is believed to have said "I am proud to have in my kingdom a little country where people speak French".
+For instance, during a visit to the city in 1856, King Frederick William IV is believed to have said "I am proud to have in my kingdom a little country where people speak French".
 For the people of Malmedy, this would eventually change when German was implemented as the only official administrative language.
 This was no problem in Eupen and Sankt Vith but more so in Malmedy-Waimes.
 There was some resistance to the interdiction: for instance, Catholic priests who were forbidden to preach in French started to preach in Walloon in order to avoid having to preach in German.

 Most of the territory had spoken German or German dialects for centuries, with Walloon being spoken by about two-thirds of the population in the district of Malmedy at the time it was newly created in 1816.
 The overwhelmingly German-speaking district of Sankt Vith further south was, in 1821, united with the district of Malmedy to form a new, much larger district of Malmedy that then had a majority of German-speakers.

 While the local French-speaking and German-speaking populations initially enjoyed good relations with each other, the relations soured after Otto von Bismarck ascended to power in 1862 and German unification which culminated in the establishment of the German Empire in 1871.
 Bismarck's Kulturkampf greatly alienated the majority Catholic population of Eupen-Malmedy, and the policy soon escalated into exclusion of minority languages and discrimination of minorities.
 Only the use of the standard German language was permitted, and the Walloon population was prosecuted for speaking French publicly.
 After French and Walloon languages were excluded from both education and administration, Walloon administrations were expelled in 1879.

 According to the 1 December 1900 population census this new district of Malmedy had only a minority of 28.7% Walloon-speaking inhabitants.
 The smaller but more populous district of Eupen was almost entirely German-speaking, with Walloon and French speaking minorities making up less than 5 percent.
 During the German occupation of Belgium during World War I, German policy of Flamenpolitik (favouring the Flemish over the Walloons) affected Eupen-Malmedy as well.